Food and drink prohibitions: Herbs

-Horses and other equines
+Horse meat

 Horse meat is part of the cuisine of many countries in Europe, but is taboo in some religions and many countries.
 It is forbidden by Jewish law, because the horse is not a ruminant, nor does it have cloven hooves.
 Similarly to dogs, eating horses was a taboo for the Castro culture in Northwestern Portugal, and it is still a counter-cultural practice in the region.

 Horse meat is forbidden by some sects of Christianity.
 In 732 CE, Pope Gregory III instructed Saint Boniface to suppress the pagan practice of eating horses, calling it a "filthy and abominable custom".
 The Christianisation of Iceland in 1000 CE was achieved only when the Church promised that Icelanders could continue to eat horsemeat; once the Church had consolidated its power, the allowance was discontinued.
 Horsemeat is still popular in Iceland and is sold and consumed in the same way as beef, lamb and pork.

 In Islam, opinions vary as to the permissibility of horse meat.
 Some cite a hadith forbidding it to Muslims, but others doubt its validity and authority.
-Wild horses and asses are generally seen as halal while domesticated asses are viewed as forbidden.
+Wild horses and asses are generally seen as halal while domesticated donkeys are viewed as forbidden.
 Various Muslim cultures have differed in the attitude in eating the meat.
 Historically, Turks and Persians have eaten the meat, while in North Africa this is rare.

 In Canada, horse meat is legal.
 Most Canadian horse meat is exported to Continental Europe or Japan.
 In the United States, sale and consumption of horse meat is illegal in California and Illinois.
 However, it was sold in the US during WW II, since beef was expensive, rationed and destined for the troops.
-The last horse meat slaughterhouse in USA was closed in 2007.
+The last horse meat slaughterhouse in the US was closed in 2007.
 Nevertheless, discarded leisure, sport and work horses are collected and sold at auctions.
 They are shipped across the country by transporters to the borders of Canada in the north and Mexico in the south to be sold to horse meat butchers.
 The issue of horse consumption in the UK and Ireland was raised in 2013 with regards to the 2013 horse meat contamination scandal.

-Horse meat is generally avoided in the Balkans, though not Slovenia, as horse is considered to be a noble animal or because eating horse meat is associated with war-time famine.
+Horse meat is generally avoided in the Balkans (though not in Slovenia), either due to the horse being considered a noble animal or because eating horse meat is associated with war-time famine.
 However, it has a small niche market in Serbia.